 This type of leader gives you space to do your own thing.
 They trust you to make the call and to take responsibility for your actions.
 The weakness of this leadership style is that subordinates can feel they have no direction.
 They don’t know what’s expected of them and how to deliver the best results.

 The Dominating Style

-This style is authoritarian, and uses fear and intimidation to get results.
+This style is authoritarian and uses fear and intimidation to get results.
 Narcissism and egotism lead the way, at the expense of connection and trust in the team.
 Unfortunately, this style of leadership still exists.
 The culture is oppressive and screaming matches are not uncommon.
-While teams are driven to achieve results, the weakness is low moral, lack of trust, and little loyalty.
+While teams are driven to achieve results, the weakness is low morale, lack of trust, and little loyalty.

 The Micro-manager Style

 This style restricts autonomy and taking the initiative.
 This leader oversees all the minutiae and wants to know details about EVERYTHING.
 They leave no room for others to make decisions and often create atmospheres where employees question their contributions and feel disrespected.
 While attention to detail is important, it can suck the initiative and energy out of a project.